anderssonlab/ChromTransfer/README.md

 ## Using the models for predictions

-We provide a stand-alone script that allows you to use the 7 models (pre-trained, A549, HCT116, HepG2, GM12878, K562, MCF7) for predictions of chromatin accesibility on a set of genomic regions (bed).
+We provide a stand-alone script that allows you to use the 7 models (pre-trained, A549, HCT116, HepG2, GM12878, K562, MCF7) for predictions of chromatin accessibility on a set of genomic regions (bed).

 First, you need to install the genomic_tool_tl.yml environment: